030439/school_laundary_mangement/README.md

 ✔ No hard-coded dates
 ✔ Accurate financial calculations

-👨‍💻 Developer

-Developed with ❤️ by Kp

-📜 License
+## 📜 License

-This project is proprietary and intended for private or educational use.
+This project is **free and open for public use**.

-Contact the author for commercial usage.
+You are allowed to:
+- Use this project for personal or educational purposes
+- Modify and customize the source code
+- Share and distribute the project

+Commercial usage is allowed with proper attribution to the author.